-JBU's Master of Science in Community Counseling requires 61 semester hours of credit.
-Descriptions for the courses are listed below:
+JBU's Master of Science in Clinical Mental Health Counseling requires 64 semester hours of credit.
+Descriptions for the courses are listed below.

 An overview of theories of physical, cognitive, spiritual, and social/emotional development and processes throughout the life span.
 Theoretical and practical instruction is designed for application of developmental research and theory to educational and related mental health settings.

-CNL 7033 - Social and Cultural Foundations (Three credit hours)
+CNL 7033 - Social and Cultural Foundations (3 credit hours)

 Study of social, cultural, ethnic, and gender issues related to families, schools, and communities.
 The impact of special issues (e.g., sexism, gender roles, ethnicity, race, differing lifestyles, discrimination, socioeconomic status, and social and multi-cultural trends) on individual family members, the family as a whole, and organizations such as the school and the church are examined.

-CNL 7113- Principles of Family Therapy (Three credit hours)
+CNL 7113- Principles of Family Therapy (3 credit hours)

 An overview of the major theories and their therapeutic implications.
 Focus is on treatment of problems within a systems framework.
 Students are given a comprehensive survey of the major models of systemic change that includes but is not limited to the following: structural, strategic, Bowenian, Experiential, Solution- Focused, Systemic, and Post-Modern.